diohabara/risc-v/README.md

 This repository is an implementation of a subset of RISC-V.

+Now, I am making RV32I.

 ## Overview

 ![CPU design](docs/CPU%20design.png)

 ## ISA

-This repository follow the [unprivileged spec](https
+This repository follow the [unprivileged spec](https://riscv.org/specifications/isa-spec-pdf/)